 Vital works of art, and the creative histories that comprise an important component of American cultural heritage, are imperiled by the lack of a functional, sustainable model for documentation.
 While art students may ponder their first exhibition or sale, most graduate-level curriculum lacks instruction in long-term concerns such as the proper documentation of artwork.

 Artists are in many respects models for society, maintaining strong social networks and astonishing resilience as they age.
 Most visual artists never retire and, therefore, remain very productive throughout their entire lives.
-Documenting the ART CART process will allow us to share artists’ recipes for healthy aging with present and future generations.ART CART addresses these challenges by providing aging artists with direct, hands-on support and guidance to manage and preserve their life’s work, and by providing students with an intergenerational, educational experience and mentorship in the documentation of artistic legacy.
+Documenting the ART CART process will allow us to share artists’ recipes for healthy aging with present and future generations.ART CART: SAVING THE LEGACY addresses these challenges by providing aging artists with direct, hands-on support and guidance to manage and preserve their life’s work, and by providing students with an intergenerational, educational experience and mentorship in the documentation of artistic legacy.
 Over the course of an academic year, several teams of students, each working with a single visual artist, will document a substantial number of works – collecting both high-quality digital images as well as relevant historical, biographical, and artistic background information.
 Their work is guided by standards and tools developed by the Research Center.